kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Add documentation for running as a non-SYSTEM/admin account to k8s.io
 - Update documention on how volume mounts are set up for `hostProcess` containers on k8s.io
 - Set `WindowsHostProcessContainers` feature gate to `GA`
-- Provide reference images/workloads using the `bind` volume mounting behavior in Cluster-API-Provider-azure (which is used to run the majority of Windows e2e test passes)
+- Provide reference images/workloads using the `bind` volume mounting behavior in Cluster-API-Provider-azure (which is used to run the majority of Windows e2e test passes).
 - Migrate all deployments using `hostProcess` containers under in the [sig-windows-tools repo](https://github.com/kubernetes-sigs/sig-windows-tools/tree/master/hostprocess) to be compatible with `bind` volume behavior.

 ### Upgrade / Downgrade Strategy